mirkix/BBBMINI/doc/software/software.md

 `make bbbmini`

 ## Run ArduPilot
-Before you can start ArduPilot you have to enable the hardware once after startup:
+Before you can start ArduPilot you have to enable the hardware (load device tree overlay) once after (re)boot:

-`sudo ardupilot/Tools/Linux_HAL_Essentials/startup.sh load`
+`sudo ardupilot/Tools/Linux_HAL_Essentials/devicetree/bbbmini/startup.sh load`

 Now you can check your hardware [here.](../checkhardware/checkhardware.md)